 If you’re reading this, you need a healthy meal for your dog to tide them over until their next order of fresh, complete and balanced food arrives at your door.

 It’s easy to assemble a few days’ worth of good food for your pup with simple combinations of meat, vegetables, and legumes.
-These recipes are perfectly safe and healthy for short-term feeding but we don’t recommend feeding them in the longer term as they can’t provide the same complete and carefully balanced nutrition as your fresh recipes from The Farmer’s Dog.
+These recipes are safe and healthy for short-term feeding but we don’t recommend feeding them in the longer term as they can’t provide the same complete and carefully balanced nutrition as your fresh recipes from The Farmer’s Dog.

 Here’s a list of foods to use, what to avoid, and preparation instructions.
 When selecting ingredients, you can mix and match!
 Choose one option from each category.